Brittney Griner's prison sentence is upheld in a Russian court

 Griner observed Tuesday's hearing by video feed from a prison cell in a women's detention center outside Moscow, relying on a court appointed interpreter to follow the proceedings.

-"Can she see the interpreter?" asked one of the three-judge panel at Griner's hearing.
+"Can she see the interpreter?" asked one of the three judges on the panel at Griner's hearing.

 "Are you wearing a white shirt and a black jacket?" responded Griner, squinting back through cell bars at the screen in front of her.

+Jake Sullivan, the White House national security advisor, called the hearing "another sham judicial proceeding," saying in a statement, "President Biden has been very clear that Brittney should be released immediately."

+Sullivan emphasized that the U.S. has "continued to engage with Russia through every available channel and make every effort to bring home Brittney" and other Americans.

-According to a statement released by Griner's legal team ahead of the ruling, Griner had entered the day with few illusions.
+According to a statement released by Griner's legal team ahead of Tuesday's ruling, Griner had entered the day with few illusions.

 "Brittney does not expect any miracles to happen but hopes that the appeal court will hear the arguments of the defense and reduce the term," read the statement.